-There are two primary methods of preparation for encapsulating placenta: the Traditional Chinese Method (TCM) and the Raw Method.
+There are two primary methods of preparation for encapsulating placenta: the Traditional Method (TM) and the Raw Start Method.
 Each method is appropriate for consumption by all mothers.

 **If there is any reason why you would require it drying at a lower temperature, please note that in your contract.

-In our experience, placentas prepared using the Raw method yield more capsules.
+In our experience, placentas prepared using the Raw Start method yield more capsules.

 *Beacock, Michelle "Does eating placenta offer postpartum health benefits?"
 British Journal of Midwifery July 2012, Vol 20, No 7 pg 466